jasp-stats/jaspMixedModels/inst/help/MixedModelsLMM.md

 Linear Mixed Models
 ===

 Linear Mixed Models allow you to model a linear relationship between one or more explanatory variable(s) and a continuous dependent variable in cases where the observations are not independent, but clustered given one or several random effects grouping factors (e.g., repeated measures across participants or items, children within schools).
-An introduction to this model class and the concepts introduced below is provided in [Singmann and Kellen (2019)](http://singmann.org/download/publications/singmann_kellen-introduction-mixed-models.pdf).
+An introduction to this model class and the concepts introduced below is provided in <a href="http://singmann.org/download/publications/singmann_kellen-introduction-mixed-models.pdf">Singmann and Kellen (2019)</a>.

 ### Assumptions
 - Continuous response variable.